quanhengzhuang/gtm/README.md

-# gtm
+# GTM
-Global Transaction Manager
+GTM's full name is Global Transaction Manager, a framework for handling distributed transaction issues.

+GTM is improved based on 2PC, and easier to use than 2PC.

 ## Usage
 ### Import